uprun/lisperanto/README.md

 # inspiration

-inspired by Lisp, Haxe, Smalltalk, Dion systems, Hazel, Scratch, Eve
+inspired by Lisp, Haxe, Smalltalk, Dion systems, Hazel, Scratch, Eve, Envision

 also i was inspired by "The future of programming" talk by Bret Victor